 Be Ready for the After-the-Wedding Blues

 Realize you may experience post-nuptial depression, which refers to the sad mood that newlyweds experience within the first three to six months of marriage.
-There’s a let down after all the excitement of the wedding festivities and honeymoon are over.
+There can be a let down after all the excitement of the wedding festivities and honeymoon are over.
 Although brides are more apt to talk about it than grooms, both pairs probably feel this to some extent.
 Eagan suggests refraining from talking about the wedding all the time and going out and doing things together.
-Understand that it takes time to re-orient yourself and keep in mind that this is just the start of your great new life together.
+Understand that it takes time to re-orient yourself and keep in mind that this is just the start of your new life together.